igor-petruk/robustrecipe/src/bread.md

 ## Day 3 – Baking

 ### 16:00
 This is an ideal baking time.
 You can bake as early as 8:00 AM, though flavor develops more with longer rest.
-By the 4th day, the dough may lose its oven spring.
+If you wait too long, up to the 4th day, the dough may lose its oven spring.

 Place a bowl of water in the oven and preheat to 230°C. Wait 10–15 minutes to fully heat.